-Decks and accompanying features, such as pergolas/gazebos, should be made of pressure-treated wood or a similar synthetic wood.
+Decks and accompanying features, such as pergolas/gazebos, should be made of pressure-treated wood or a high-quality synthetic wood.

-Rail posts and caps of deck railing, risers, band boards, lattice and shade structures should be made of wood or synthetic wood and should match the predominate building trim color.
+Rail posts and caps of deck railing, risers, band boards, spindles, lattice and shade structures should be made of wood or high-quality synthetic wood and should match the predominate building trim color.
+Iron spindles and black balusters will be considered on a case by case basis.